xx299x/DrissionPagePlus/README.en.md

+### Other methods

+If you don't want to use the ini file (for example, when you want to package the project), you can write the above two paths in the system path, or fill in the program.
+See the next section for the use of the latter.

 ## Create drive object Drission

 The creation step is not necessary.
 If you want to get started quickly, you can skip this section.
 The MixPage object will automatically create the object.